imagej/imagej.github.io/_pages/Writing_plugins.md

 If you are **creating** a new plugin type...

 -   Use interfaces for base plugin type
 -   Create an abstract class implementing this interface that handles all the boilerplate.
 -   Your abstract class can likely extend a general abstract class provided in {% include github org='imagej ' repo='imagej-common ' label='imagej-common ' %} or {% include github org='scijava ' repo='scijava-common ' label='scijava-common ' %}

 If you are **implementing** an existing plugin type...

-  - Just extend the appropriate abstract class\!
+-   Just extend the appropriate abstract class!
 Let your compiler tell you which methods are missing.

 ### Adopt an existing project